wp-plugins/stripe-woocommerce-addon/readme.txt

 2. You need to follow The Screeenshot 1 to obtain API keys from Stripe https://dashboard.stripe.com/
 3. This plugin works on test & live api keys.
 4. This plugin readily works on local.
-5. This plugin does nor requires SSL.
+5. This plugin requires SSL as per <a href="https://stripe.com/help/ssl" target="_blank" >Here</a>
 6. This plugin does not store Card Details anywhere.
 7. This plugin comes packed with Official Stripe Libraries
 8. This plugin requires CURL
 9. This plugin does not support Pre Order or Subscriptions
+10. This plugin will technically work with sites that dont have SSL but Stripe recommends to use SSL always

 == Changelog ==